 Take care when walking with dogs, as although adders usually disappear if they detect the sound of feet, they may bite if startled.
 Cornwall Wildlife Trust says avoid walking near ‘cool adders’ (snakes bask in the sun but tend to stay underground when it’s very hot – or cold, dark and rainy).
 Knowing it’s not good to walk dogs in hot weather, they recommend walking dogs before 9am or after 7pm in areas where adders could be (or adjust these times in warmer weather).
 If a dog is bitten by an adder, slow spread of venom by carrying and calming the animal, then take to vet immediately.

 Grass snakes are fairly common, with round eyes and black spots on their backs.
 Living in wetlands, they eat fish and frogs.
 You may spot them in garden ponds (so choose netting that is safer for wildlife).
 Smooth snakes are related to grass snakes, but less common (mostly found on the south coast).
 Often hiding under stones, they have butterfly marks on their backs and black eye stripes (giving birth in early autumn).

-- Slow worms are common – grey or brown, though some males have blue spots.
-They are not snakes (they are lizards without legs – they have eyelids and ears).
-They also like gardens, and eat slugs, snails, insects and spiders.
+Slow worms are also common (grey or brown, some males have blue spots).
+They are not snakes (more lizards without legs, with eyelids and ears).
+They also like to visit gardens, and eat slugs, snails, insects and spiders.

-If you find an escaped pet snake (corn snake, python etc), bring all pets indoors (including outdoor pets like rabbits) and call RSPCA (check with neighbours, as most pet snakes don’t travel far).
-ARC Trust has info on what to do.
-It’s best not to capture the snake yourself.
-But in an emergency, experts say to coax it into a badminton net (or use a tennis racket) to ease into a breathable pillowcase.
-Then call the vet, wildlife rescue or RSPCA.
+If you find an escaped pet snake (corn snake, python etc), bring pets indoors (including outdoor pets like rabbits) and call RSPCA (keep number in your phone and check with neighbours, most pet snakes don’t travel far).
+Although best not to capture the snake yourself, in an emergency use a broom to entice it into a pillowcase or trash can.